 Just mix it all together and form meatballs.

-Saute the meatballs in olive or canola oil until browned on the outside and cooked on the inside.
+Saute the meatballs in olive or vegetable oil until browned on the outside and cooked on the inside.

 From the kitchen of A Food Lover’s Delight….